Calvin-Data-Science/data202/web/index.md

 * Practice critical thinking and mindfulness about responsible handling of data
 * Refine skills of teamwork, planning, help-seeking, and reflection

-This course contributes to a data science program that prepares students to be team members and leaders of responsible intelligent organizations.
-An organization behaves *intelligently* by *adapting its behavior* based on data.
-A *responsible* organization understands the broader impacts of its collection and aggregation of data.
-Team members within responsible intelligent organizations are adept at learning new ways of acquiring and using data while maintaining focus on the people who are the sources and ultimate beneficiaries of that data.

 ## Outcomes

 In DATA 202, you will build on what you learned in DATA 101 for computational and statistical tools for working with diverse sets of data and communicating the stories that the datasets tell.
 You will also grow in your ability to critically evaluate how others have used data in both ethical and correctness aspects.